Fantasy Art Engine

 Industry Use Cases

-Generate UI Icons with prompts like "Potion bottle, red liquid, pixel art style."
-Create 50 variations of potions in 1 minute for your RPG inventory.
+Asset: UI Icons.
+Prompt: "Potion bottle, red liquid, pixel art style."
+Result: 50 variations of potions generated in 1 minute.

 Fantasy Writers

-Create book covers with prompts like "A lone tower on a cliff, storm clouds, title text space."
-Generate high-res marketing assets for Kindle Direct Publishing.
+Asset: Book Cover.
+Prompt: "A lone tower on a cliff, storm clouds, title text space."
+Result: High-res marketing asset for Kindle Direct Publishing.

 Dungeon Masters

-Create "Handouts" with prompts like "A crumpled letter with bloodstains written in elvish."
-Generate props to give to players to read and enhance immersion.
+Asset: "Handout."
+Prompt: "A crumpled letter with bloodstains written in elvish."
+Result: A prop to give to players to read.

 What Users Are Saying